fixm-ccb/FIXM-Core-4.2.0-testing/docs/how-to-generate-xml-schemas/generating-schemas-from-the-logical-model.md

     ![Image](.//media/image233.png)

     The Progress section of the dialogue box will show each package being built and will eventually display “Schema Generation Complete” when finished.
 There should be no error or warning messages displayed during this process.

+## Notes

+[1]: The FIXM development team uses Sparx Systems Enterprise Architect version 13.5, build 1352 for all development work.

+[2]: This could be the root package of an entire FIXM product (for example, the Core package or the FficeMessage package under Applications) or a particular sub-section or individual sub-package (for example, the Base package under Core or the EnRoute package under Flight) of a FIXM product.